syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 | `env: dev`                   | `env: dev` <br /> `zone: eu` | _no_selector_          | ⛔️     |
 | _no label_                   | _no_selector_                | `env: dev`             | ⛔️     |

-In the event that more than one cluster matches the resulting labels, Kratix will randomly select within the available matching registered Clusters.
-If you prefer to be certain of a single cluster match, it is suggested that you add a unique identifier to all clusters (e.g. `clusterName`) so that there can only ever be a single match.
+In the event that more than one Destination matches the resulting labels, Kratix will randomly select within the available matching registered Destinations.
+If you prefer to be certain of a single Destination match, it is suggested that you add a unique identifier to all Destinations (e.g. `destinationName`) so that there can only ever be a single match.

 ## Compound Promises

-Compound Promises are Promises that, in their dependencies, contain other Promises.
+Compound Promises are Promises that, in their Dependencies, contain other Promises.
 That ability allows Platform teams deliver entire stacks on demand, instead of simple databases or services.